 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Saint Augustine varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Saint Augustine is August, with an average of 18.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 60% on August 14.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Saint Augustine experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Saint Augustine.
-The most rain falls during the 31 days centered around September 6, with an average total accumulation of 5.6 inches.
+The month with the most rain in Saint Augustine is September, with an average rainfall of 5.4 inches.

-The least rain falls around November 11, with an average total accumulation of 2.2 inches.
+The month with the least rain in Saint Augustine is November, with an average rainfall of 2.2 inches.